10 best online courses with certificates | Build your skills for a better profile

 You don’t have to be an artist to say that you’re creative.
 Creativity means coming up with unusual (and clever) ideas around a topic.
 If you can connect different ideas and find new ways to look at a situation, you can call yourself creative.

 There’s this amazing, free course that’ll Ignite Your Everyday Creativity.
-Conducted by 2 professors of Creative Studies from the State University of New York Buffalo State, it’s one of the best online courses available for creativity.
+Conducted by 2 professors of Creative Studies from the State University of New York Buffalo State, it’s one of the best online courses with certificates available for creativity.
 Every lesson in the course explores different aspects of creativity, adding several tools – like perspective, visualization, and pushing boundaries – to your skillset.
 What’s more, it will take only a day to complete.

 Even though AI is replacing a lot of jobs, it cannot do what humans can.
 We’re more creative, thoughtful, and empathetic.
 But we need to stay motivated.
 This is where leaders come in.
 People who know how to motivate, help, and direct others, have a skill that is beyond valuable.